clettenberg/blog/_posts/2015-11-15-github-oauth-ember-js-rails.md

 tags: ember-js ruby-on-rails api torii oauth github
 ---

 For a recent [Ember.js](http://emberjs.com) + Rails API project, I needed to set up OAuth with support for [GitHub](https://developer.github.com/v3/oauth/).
-I used the great [Torii](https://github.com/Vestorly/torii) library along with EmberCLI.
+I used the [Torii](https://github.com/Vestorly/torii) library along with EmberCLI.
 This a rough, not quite finished version.
-There are still some #TODOs and refactoring to get done, but I thought I'd go ahead and post how to get it working.

 I'm using